juxor/afaq/markdown/secI5.md

 a teacher killed in July 1936 he _"still made no mention of the Basque priests killed by the nationalists."_ [Beevor, **Op.
 Cit.**, p.
 270, p.
 92 and p.
-527] Clearly a priest being murdered by fascists backed by the Vatican is ineligible for sainthood.
+527] Clearly a priest being murdered by fascists backed by the Vatican is ineligible for sainthood and so the Catholic Church makes little mention, nor is seeking to make saints, of those Basque priests murdered by Franco once fascist troops conquered Euskal Herria.

- Given the actual role of the Catholic Church during this period it is surprising the Catholic hierarchy would seek to bring attention to it.
-Perhaps it is confidant that the media will not mention these awkward facts, although this context explains the deaths and church-burning in 1936.
-As we noted in [section A.2.18](secA2.html#seca218), it appears that killing working class people is not worthy of comment but assassinating members of the ruling elite (and its servants) is.
+Ultimately, given the actual role of the Catholic Church during this period it is surprising the Catholic hierarchy would seek to bring attention to it.
+Perhaps it is confidant that the media will not mention these awkward facts, although this context makes the deaths and church-burning in 1936 understandable.
+Perhaps we should not be too surprised, for as we noted in [section A.2.18](secA2.html#seca218), it appears that killing working class people is not worthy of comment but assassinating members of the ruling elite (and its servants) is.
 So the fact that the burning of churches and killing of